-The CSR themes create a systematic and persevering foundation to Stockmann’s corporate responsibility strategy.
-Targets that enable monitoring and the evaluation of the success of responsibility work have been set for each theme.
+The CSR priority areas create a systematic and persevering foundation to Stockmann’s corporate responsibility strategy.
+Targets that enable monitoring and the evaluation of the success of responsibility work have been set for each priority area.
 Read more about our CSR strategy here.

 How can I find out more about Stockmann’s environmental responsibility?